Doc West (film): Plot

-Garvey sneaks off to his horse and reveals a stashed gun under his saddle.
-This reveals that Garvey burned Victor's barn down and sabotaged Nathan's water pump to cause conflict.
+When the Bakers win the boxing match against Garvey.
+Garvey retrieves a gun, revealing that he burned down Victor's barn and sabotaged Nathan's water pump.

-He puts on his gun belt and challenges West again to a gunfight.
-West shoots him and walks away.
-Garvey survives and tries to kill him, but Silver jumps in front of him and takes the bullet.
+He challenges West to another gunfight.
+West shoots Garvey and leaves him for dead.
+Garvey shoots back at West, and Silver jumps in front to take the bullet.
 West shoots and kills Garvey.